ETHIOPIA NATURAL KEMBATA Grade 1, socially and environmentally sustainable

 ABOUT THE COFFEE:

-Cultivation: Extremely high grown in the mountains in the Guji region, south of Yirgacheffe
+Cultivation: Extremely high grown in the mountains in the Kembata region, southwest of Addis Ababa

 Printable flyers: Roasting this coffee to give or sell to others?
 Click here to download and print color flyers to tell this story of the coffee's origin, and help them feel good about the great coffee they are drinking.